alanrsoares/nas-tools/nodejs/README.md

 3. **Validation**: It checks if the directory is already split (multiple FLAC files indicate it's already processed)
 4. **Confirmation**: Displays a summary of found pairs and prompts for user confirmation
 5. **Processing**: For each pair (stops on first failure):
-   - Creates a temporary `__temp_split` directory
-   - Splits the FLAC file using `cuebreakpoints` and `shnsplit`
-   - Tags the split files with metadata using `cuetag` (if available)
-   - Moves the split CUE file to the original directory
+   - Changes to the directory containing the files
+   - Sources the bash functions from `../bash/functions.sh`
-   - Removes the original CUE and FLAC files
+   - Calls `split_cue_flac` with the CUE file path
-   - Cleans up the temporary directory
+   - The bash function handles splitting, tagging, and prompted cleanup
    - **If any step fails, processing stops immediately**
 6. **Summary**: Displays a final summary of successful and failed operations, including skipped files

 #### Example Output

 ```
-🔍 Checking dependencies...
 🔍 Scanning '/path/to/music' for unsplit cue/flac pairs...

 📋 Found 3 unsplit cue/flac pairs: